 5.5 Optional Externally Adjustable Vortex Cylinder (standard on reclaimers on pull-through systems).
-For use with fine-mesh or lightweight media.

 5.5.1 The adjusting lever for the vortex cylinder is mounted on the spacer between the reclaimer body and exhauster housing.
 Start with the lever in the vertical position.
 Before adjusting the vortex cylinder, adjust the damper on the dust collector to increase or decrease static pressure per Section 5.4.
 Once the damper has been adjusted, adjust the cylinder as follows.